hyphanet/scripts/README.md

 5. `java -jar [location of released jars]/new_installer_offline_[buildnumber].jar` runs an installer.
 The release manager should test installing a node both with the Linux / OS X installer and the Windows one.
 It should be able to bootstrap successfully, access FProxy, and otherwise have no obvious problems.

-6. `upload-snapshots-googlecode` uploads the jars and installers to Google Code which serves the majority of downloads.
+6. `upload-to-google-drive.py` uploads the jars and installers to Google Drive which serves the majority of downloads.

 7. `deploy-website`, when run from osprey, updates the website to point to the latest version as defined by the given `fred-official` repository.
 The script's `-u` switch updates both `fred-offical` and `website-staging`, so if one wants to avoid pulling in website changes as well it may be preferable to manually update the `fred-official` repository only.
 For extra security check that the HEAD object ID matches between that on osprey and a local copy of the repository.